michellejae/Hiking_Report/README.md

 -figure out all api keys
 -run the functions at the bottom of server.js to get data once you have everything up for db -button on top right is not working
+- weather underground api is dead
+  - have to go and find new weather api and rewrite function to get weather data
+  - confirm connecting trails by having weather id already associated to it.
+  - confirm you can find weather for each lat / long of trails